Marcella Sembrich: Death

 Sembrich died on January 11, 1935, at her home, 151 Central Park West in Manhattan, New York City.

 Reception

-Since her debut with the Met in 1883, Sembrich has received praise from all who hear her.
-The New York Truth called Sembrich "an artist of the foremost rank among the living" The New York Journal dubbed her "queen of the opera season so far.
+Sembrich's 1883 Met debut elicited praise from all who heard her.
+The New York Truth called Sembrich "an artist of the foremost rank among the living".
+The New York Journal dubbed her "queen of the opera season so far.
 Her Lucia is a marvel of voice, execution and magnetism.
 [She] sings deliciously.
 There seemed to be no limit to her vocalization: notes run out like pearls falling into a casket with infinite richness, and apparently no effort."
 Until her retirement at the end of the 1908–09 season, Sembrich captivated audience after audience.
 Her farewell gala and performance, one of the most lavish farewells in Met history, sold out within two hours of going on sale.
 At the gala, Sembrich's first entrance was met with a standing ovation lasting several minutes.